Pasadena Short Range Transit Plan

 The survey results and public feedback combined with the ridership data and ongoing operational analysis informed the public development of the following recommendations.

 The Draft SRTP Recommendations have been presented to the Transportation Advisory Commission, Senior Commission, Northwest Commission, Parks and Recreation Commission, and the Accessibility and Disability Commission.
 DOT also held two additional public meetings to present these recommendations and invite public comment.
 Feedback provided during this process will be incorporated into the final draft SRTP that will be presented to the City Council for adoption.
-It is anticipated that the SRTP will be adopted by the end of the calendar year.
+It is anticipated that the SRTP will be adopted in early 2018.

 Feedback on the recommendations can also be provided at email@example.com